MapleWheels/VSProjectSkeleton/README.txt

 Quick Start Steps:

+1. Download the Libraries and place them in /Refs as shown below.

 - The libraries for this project must be downloaded separately.
 They can be found in the LuaCsForBarotrauma Steam Workshop folder under the subfolder "Publicized".
 Just copy the ones listed below into "/Refs".
 - The file-folder structure should match the following: